 In support of the University’s mission, the Office of International Education collaborates with others to strengthen the University’s global engagement by working to make Ferris a welcoming and inclusive community.
 You will find there is a home for you at Ferris State University.

 Your Ferris Bulldog ID card includes your student ID number and helps us assist you.

-If you are on main campus, stop by the MyBulldog Service Center located in the University Center to have your ID picture taken and card printed.
+If you are on main campus, stop by the MyBulldog Service Center located in the David L. Eisler Center to have your ID picture taken and card printed.

 Off-campus and online students will need to submit a photo and your ID card will be mailed to your permanent address on file with the University.
 For complete instructions check out MyBulldog ID Card.

 Federal Civil Rights Title IX laws prohibits sex discrimination in an education setting or related activity that receives federal funding.

 You can file a complaint online and find additional support resources through Ferris' Title IX webpage.

 Ferris has also compiled a list of resources for our students.

 Veteran's Resource Center is a resource for veterans, active service members, and their dependents.
 Find assistance navigating the transition to college, requesting your military records, VA questions, or other military-related questions.

 The Writing Center has you covered for all of your writing projects no matter what stage you are in the process.
 Schedule a virtual or in-person appointment with a consultant to get started.